-I passionately share the values enunciated in the program’s mission statement, “…founded on the principle of serious and sustained discourse among people of different faiths, cultures and beliefs promotes intellectual, ethical and spiritual understanding” which summarizes nursing ideals for me.
-Whilst my current role has not exposed me to people of many different cultures, I have lived in several different countries in the past both in Europe and North America and I have traveled to several others in the Middle East.
-I relate well to those whose cultural backgrounds differ from my own and look forward to doing so within the program.
+I see my future as a Family Nurse Practitioner working in an emergency department's ‘fast track’ area.
+I am particularly interested in researching the effects of diverse cultures on holistic nursing care.
+I passionately share the values enunciated in the program’s mission statement, “…founded on the principle of serious and sustained discourse among people of different faiths, cultures, and beliefs promotes intellectual, ethical and spiritual understanding,” summarizes nursing ideals for me.
+While my current role has not exposed me to people of many distinct cultures, I have lived in several different countries in the past, both in Europe and North America, and I have traveled to several others in the Middle East.
+I relate well to those whose cultural backgrounds differ from mine and look forward to doing so within the program.

-I am aware that my grades in undergraduate nursing could not be described as ‘stellar’.
-However, as I have matured, I have become a much more motivated student as evidenced by the four extra certifications that I have obtained through very hard work.
-I have been awarded CCRN (Critical Care Registered Nurse), CFRN (Certified Flight Registered Nurse), CEN (Certified Emergency Nurse) and, just recently, CPEN (Certified Pediatric Emergency Nurse).
+My grades in undergraduate nursing could not be described as ‘stellar.’
+However, as I have matured, I have become a much more motivated student, as evidenced by the four extra certifications I have obtained.
+I have been awarded CCRN (Critical Care Registered Nurse), CFRN (Certified Flight Registered Nurse), CEN (Certified Emergency Nurse), and, just recently, CPEN (Certified Pediatric Emergency Nurse).